omega1510/notes/docs/Period 2/Enlightenment.md

 Religiously, Methodism emerged in Christianity from the early romantic thought and theology of John Wesley #person.
 Methodism was essentially a religious revival driven by a close, personal, and highly emotional connection with god, thus linking it with early Romanticism.

 ## [[Reason]] Questioned
 Not all 18th century contemporaries were convinced of the primacy of Enlightenment rationality and reason.
-Rousseau #person, for example, is often considered an outlier and “idiot” of the Enlightenment as he openly rejected Enlightenment rationalitya s the sole determining force in society, arguing instead that emotion played a more pivotal role.
+Rousseau #person, for example, is often considered an outlier and “idiot” of the Enlightenment as he openly rejected Enlightenment rationality as the sole determining force in society, arguing instead that emotion played a more pivotal role.

 Furthermore, Scottish Enlightenment thinker David Hume #person asserted that passion, rather than [[Reason]], governs human behavior.
 He was also a sentimentalist who held that ethics are based on emotion or sentiment rather than abstract moral principle, famously proclaiming that: